banksh/SkydiveWeather/dropzones/README.md

     $ python parse.py

-Goes through the HTML files downloads from the crawl and parses/sanitizes the data into the output file: `output/dropzones.json`
+Goes through the HTML files downloaded from the crawl and parses/sanitizes the data into the output file: `output/dropzones.json`

 ## JSON output file